samemon/retraction_effects_on_academic_careers/README.md

 **code/** folder contains all the code used to create the main and supplementary analysis, tables, and plots.

 **plot_data/** folder contains all the data used to create the plots and tables.

-The data file for 9.altmetric_exploration_plots_altmetric_api_rematching.ipynb is not provided as our data user agreement with Altmetric prevents us from sharing this data.
+Note1: The data file for 9.altmetric_exploration_plots_altmetric_api_rematching.ipynb is not provided as our data user agreement with Altmetric prevents us from sharing this data.
+Note2: The data file for 5.collaborator_geo_analysis.ipynb is not provided as it is > 2gb in size and github has a data limitation of 50 MB.
+However, this file is available on request.

 **plots/** folder contains all the plots that are part of our paper.